-I think it’s safe to say that, before I started traveling full time, I had never hung up laundry to dry.
+Before I started traveling full time, I had never hung laundry up to dry.

 This isn’t to say I never did my own laundry.
-On the contrary, for years I insisted on doing my own, feeling this was something I would need to know how to do long into the future, and that if I could master the skills involved with washing, drying, and ironing my garments, I would be at the top of my man-game, needing no one to help me on my way to wardrobe splendor.
+For years I insisted on doing my own, feeling this was something I would need to know how to do, and that if I could master the skills involved with washing, drying, and ironing my garments, I would be at the top of my man-game, needing no one to help me on my way to wardrobe splendor.

-In Argentina, for example, I couldn’t find a washer and dryer to save my life; just a shop down the street that advertised itself as a fluff and fold.
-The service was scary cheap, and I actually had to have a friend come over and confirm that they would indeed wash and dry my clothing.
-I found this hard to believe, because the same service would have cost a full month’s wages in Los Angeles.
+In Argentina, for example, I couldn’t find a washer and dryer to save my life.
+The closest nearby option was a shop down the street that advertised itself as a fluff and fold.
+The service was scary cheap, and I actually had to have a friend come over and confirm that they would indeed wash and dry my clothing for such a low price.
+I found this hard to believe, because the same service would have cost a month’s rent in Los Angeles.

 No, in the States, we use machines.
-Big, loud, churny machines that pump in hot air and dry out clothing quickly.
+Big, loud, solid machines that pump in hot air and dry clothing quickly.

-And sure, sometimes that clothing shrinks in the process, but sacrifices must be made for progress to march onward, and sometimes that sacrifice comes in the form of a little black dress or American Apparel t-shirt, which goes from fitting ‘just right’ to ‘children’s clothing’ after a mere 20 minutes in the big metal beast.
+And sure, sometimes that clothing shrinks in the process, but sacrifices must be made for progress, and sometimes that sacrifice comes in the form of a little black dress or American Apparel t-shirt, which transforms from ‘just right’ to ‘children’s clothing’ after 20 minutes in the big metal beast.

-But now I find myself on the other side of the world, sitting in the living room of my apartment in Kolkata, India, surrounded by furniture draped with bed sheets, pants, and underthings, the chairs and couches spaced out to allow for optimal ventilation, the doors open ‘just so,’ allowing big, fluffy towels to be hung from them without being smashed in the door frame.
+But now I find myself on the other side of the world, sitting in the living room of my apartment in Kolkata, India, surrounded by furniture draped with bed sheets, pants, and underthings, the chairs and couches spaced out to allow for optimal ventilation, the doors open just a little, allowing big, fluffy towels to be hung from them without being smashed in the door frame.

 I’m sure I’m doing it wrong.
-I’m sure people who hang up their clothing at good at this, and have figured out a way to make it work without decorating their home like a haunted house, socks and pillow cases dangling from every available perch, instead of fake cobwebs and giant plastic spiders.
+I’m sure people who often hang up their clothing are good at this, and have figured out a way to make it work without decorating their home like a haunted house, socks and pillow cases dangling from every available perch instead of fake cobwebs and giant plastic spiders.

 Walking around town, I can see that the locals hang their wash outside their windows and over their balconies, but I can’t bring myself to take that step just yet.
-I know, logically, that so long as I use enough clips and watch the weather, it’s unlikely that I’ll lose my bed spread to an errant breeze, but knowing how steep the learning curve on this kind of thing is for me, I still haven’t worked up the nerve to walk out onto the balcony of my 19th-story apartment and think, “Yeah, this would be a good place to put my freshly washed underwear.”
+I know, logically, that as long as I use enough clips and watch the weather, it’s unlikely that I’ll lose my bed spread to an errant breeze.
+But knowing how steep the learning curve on this kind of thing is for me, I still haven’t worked up the nerve to walk out onto the balcony of my 19th-floor apartment and think, “Yeah, this would be a good place to put my freshly washed underwear.”